 Remember to always re-evaluate your network and your needs, and perhaps even the needs of the people you have in your network.
 However, if you find that someone is being too needy, it might be worthwhile for you to cut that person loose.
 Don’t burn bridges in the process, but do be mindful of what you are in need of in the here and now from people, and what you’re capable of giving to them.

-Related terms: new ways to network, best ways to network, ways to network with people, great ways to network
+Related terms: best ways to network, ways to network with people, great ways to network